If you’ve only had credit cards and are considering your first car loan, you may want to know how fast a car loan could raise your FICO® credit score.

 Your credit score is made up of multiple factors, but the biggest ones that you may be able to fix in 30 days can be a tall order.

-Don’t close any credit accounts: Just as opening new credit accounts lowers your average age of credit, closing accounts lowers your average credit age.
-Any kind of tinkering, aside from paying off debt, is more likely to hurt your credit than help it.
+Don’t close any credit accounts: Just as opening new credit accounts lowers your average age of credit, closing accounts can lower your average credit age.

 It’s much easier to start with a good credit score than turn around bad credit.